 Aerial Yoga

-An amalgamation of yoga, pilates, dance, acrobatics, and gymnastics, aerial yoga is a fun and exciting way to challenge your body and mind.
-Suspending yourself in mid-air poses obstacles that are both new and unfamiliar, forcing you to adapt and learn to trust yourself.
-Aerial yoga allows you to explore new postures unavailable in other forms of yoga while helping you cultivate skills to enhance your yoga experience.
+An amalgamation of yoga, pilates, dance, acrobatics, and gymnastics; aerial yoga is a fun and exciting way to challenge your body and mind.
+Suspending yourself in mid-air brings obstacles that are both new and unfamiliar, forcing you to adapt and learn to trust yourself.
+Aerial yoga allows you to explore new postures unavailable in other forms of yoga, while helping you cultivate skills to enhance your yoga experience.

 Yoga is all about practice.
 It’s always searching for a new path and keeping yourself open to learning about the mind and body.
 It’s exploring your physical and mental limitations and challenging them.
 Aerial yoga offers yogis the opportunity to bring their practice into the limitlessness of the sky.